barbazul/1kfa/mod_guide_gm.md

 Give each player a Deckahedron.

+(Print-and-play and mobile app versions are available at www.1kFA.com)

 > Here's a stack of 20 cards, it's called a Deckahedron.
 > You'll use this to see how successful your character is when moves are
 > triggered.
 It also represents your character's Stamina points, which